Raku/doc/CONTRIBUTING.md

 To get a list of methods that are found via introspection but not found in any Pod6 file under `doc/Type/`, use `util/list-missing-methods.p6`.
-It takes a directory or filepath as argument and limits the listing to the given file or any Pod6-files found.
+It takes a directory or filepath as argument and limits the listing to the given file or any Pod6 files found.
 All methods listed in `util/ignored-methods.txt` are ignored.

 ## Debug mode